mk/clerk-px23/README.md

 To help with creating interactive tools using Clerk, it also supports bidirectional sync of state between the client and server Clojure environments.
 If a Clojure `atom` on the server is annotated with metadata indicating it is `sync`, Clerk will create a corresponding var in the client environment.
 Both of these atoms will be automatically instrumented with an update watcher that broadcasts a _diff_ to the other side.

 In addition, a server-side change will trigger a refresh of the currently active document, which will then re-calculate the minimum subset of the document that is dependent on that atom's value.
 This allows us to use Clerk for small local-first apps, as shown in the [Regex Dictionary Example](#regex-dictionary).

+## Prose-oriented Documents

+The first and primary use case for Clerk was adding prose, visualizations, and interactivity to Clojure namespaces.
+However, when writing documents that are mainly prose, but would benefit from _some_ computational elements, it is rather tedious to write everything in comment blocks.
+To make this easier, Clerk can also operate on markdown files with “code-fenced” source code blocks.
+All Clojure source blocks in such a file are evaluated and replaced in the generated document with their result.

+This format is very similar to other markdown-based notebooks, like [R Markdown](https://rmarkdown.rstudio.com), but specifically tailored to Clojure.
+We used this approach to write this paper, the source for which is located [on Github](https://github.com/mk/clerk-px23)[^github-format].

+[^github-format]: One nice thing about this approach is that other systems, like Github, are able to render a reasonable version of the document, though without evaluation.

 ## Examples of Moldable Development with Clerk